 If you have a misfire, or a hang fire, hold the firearm pointing in a safe direction for at least one minute.
 When you are sure it is safe, try another primer.
-If that doesn't ignite the charge, remove the spent primer and unscrew the breach plug with a 3/8" socket.
+If that doesn't ignite the charge, remove the spent primer and unscrew the breech plug with a 3/8" thin wall socket.
 The powder can now be dumped out the rear of the barrel.

-Be sure the flash hole in the breach plug is not obstructed, or the breach contaminated.
-Clean the area and reinstall the breach plug.
+Be sure the flash hole in the breech plug is not obstructed, or the breech contaminated.
+Clean the area and reinstall the breech plug.
 Resume normal loading procedure.